melowntech/workshop/server/mapproxy/configuration.rst

 ``comment``
     Human readable title of the resource
 ``credits``
-    Attributions of the data source, see :ref:`credits` for more details.
+    Attributions of the data source, see :ref:`credit`\s for more details.
 ``driver``
     Driver used for data reading
 ``group``